 - Student loan refinance for student borrowers

-- Repayment terms ranging from 5 - 20 years
+- Repayment terms ranging from 5 to 20 years

-- Also offers a unique hybrid loan rate, which carries a fixed rate initially then a variable rate after a set amount of time.
-Rates for a hybrid loans range from 4.32% to 6.27%.
+- A unique hybrid loan rate that carried a fixed rate initially, then a variable rate after a set amount of time; rates ranged from 4.32% to 6.27%

 CommonBond: What Now?

 Currently, CommonBond is offering residential solar financing so homeowners can save on electricity and reduce their carbon footprint.
 CommonBond’s solar loans are eligible for the federal solar investment tax credit (ITC), which gives borrowers a 30% tax credit for their solar panel purchases.
 There are no prepayment penalties, which allows borrowers to pay off loans early to save on interest.

 Although CommonBond no longer offers options to refinance student loans, you have plenty of other choices if you're looking for great rates, flexible repayment options, and supportive customer service.